-- (1) Except as provided in this Rule 1.3 or as otherwise provided by law, all applications, notices of intent to conduct prospecting, public notices, inspection reports, documents, maps, exhibits, correspondence, tests, analyses, records of actions or findings of the Board or Office and other information required under the Act or these Rules shall be made available for inspection as required by law upon the written request of any member of the public at the offices of the Office, during its normal business hours. - (2) Upon request, copies shall be provided at cost or other suitable arrangements made for copying at the requester's expense, as allowed by copyright law. - (3) As to mining operations, an Operator may mark "CONFIDENTIAL" information supplied in a permit application disclosing the location, size, or nature of the deposit or depth and thickness of the ore body or deposit and thickness and type of overburden to be removed.
-Information concerning a mining operation marked as confidential and determined by the Office to be confidential shall not be made available to the public unless the Operator gives a written consent on company letterhead and signed by an authorized agent of the company to release all or any part of the information. - (4) As to notices of intent to conduct prospecting:
+- (1) Except as provided in Paragraph_Rule_1.3(3) all applications, public notices, inspection reports, documents, maps, exhibits, correspondence, tests, analyses, records of actions or findings of the Board or Office and other information required under this law or these Rules shall be promptly made available for inspection to any member of the public at the offices of the Office, during its normal business hours. - (2) Upon request, copies shall be provided at cost or other suitable arrangements made for copying at the requester's expense, as allowed by copyright law.

+- (3) An Operator may mark "CONFIDENTIAL" information supplied in a permit application disclosing the location, size, or nature of the deposit or depth and thickness of the deposit and thickness and type of overburden to be removed. - (a) Confidential information so marked shall not be available to the public until the mining operation is terminated, unless the Operator gives a written consent on company letterhead and signed by an authorized agent of the company to release all or any part of the information. - (b) All information in a Notice of Intent to Conduct Exploration shall be treated as confidential.
+Such information shall not be available to the public until a finding by the Board that reclamation is satisfactory, unless the Operator gives a written consent to the release of all or any part of the information. - (c) Anyone who willfully and knowingly violates the provisions of confidentiality shall be punished as provided by law.